Stand up for single-sex services

 What are we asking for?

-The next government must stand up for sex-based rights and safeguarding.
+The new government must stand up for sex-based rights and safeguarding.
 It needs to provide clarity in law and make policies based on the objective reality of sex, not the subjective feeling of “gender identity”.

 1. Ensure clear language, rules and data wherever sex matters.

-When it comes to policy-making on sex and gender issues, the key areas for the next government will be education and health.
+When it comes to policy-making on sex and gender issues, the key areas for the new government will be education and health.
 In these departments, and right across government, the solutions will be sex-based language, clear rules and data collected on the objective reality of sex, not subjective “gender identity”.

 2. Implement the Cass Report and stop transitioning children in schools.